Here’s the third in a series of tutorials on The Photographer's Ephemeris desktop web app.

 Notice the elevation angle and change of elevation figures: that ridge line sits below our peak and will not obstruct the rising sun.

 - Clicking the sunrise event moves the time slider and legend to that moment

 - Click the centre red pin button to centre the red pin on the map, or use the keyboard shortcut: C

 - The grey pin is set on the first ridge we can see along the sunrise azimuth

-- The elevation of the ridgeline to the northeast is 594ft below the red pin position
+- The elevation of the ridge line to the northeast is 669ft below the red pin position

 So far, so good: the first ridge line lies below our peak by some margin, so we should get some direct light.
 However, to be sure, let’s check to see if Colony Baldy, that large mountain to the northeast, will cause us any problems.